Relintai/pandemonium_engine/README.md

 The implementation should probably be in the demos repository for easy customization.

-#### 2FA

-Login node should support 2FA with email and TOTP.
-Maybe it could be a new UserLogin2FANode.
-2FA Login Options helper class maybe?
-2FALoginOptionSMTP -> SMTP module adds it, needs to be inherited from to access the SMTP Node.
-Maybe also do 2FALoginOptionSMTPAutoload -> Looks up the given autoload.

-Register needs to work with 2FA.
-Or 2FA Setup node?

-Not yet sure how to do it, so it's still simple.

-Probably the best solution is to just script it per project, and add some sample implementations to the demos repository, and mention them in the docs, as there are too many ways to do this.

 #### Password Reset Node

 Since this can be done lots of ways, the best way I think would be to make it abstract,